trustoverip/ctwg-main-glossary/spec/terms_and_definitions.md

 [[def: End-to-End Principle]]:
 ~ The end-to-end principle is a design framework in computer networking.
-In networks designed according to this principle, guaranteeing certain application-specific features, such as reliability and security, requires that they reside in the communicating end [nodes](#node) of the network.
-[Intermediary](#intermediary-system) nodes, such as [gateways](#gateway) and [routers](#router), that exist to establish the network, may implement these to improve efficiency but cannot guarantee end-to-end correctness.
+In networks designed according to this principle, guaranteeing certain application-specific features, such as reliability and security, requires that they reside in the communicating end [[ref: nodes]] of the network. [[ref: Intermediary]] nodes, such as [[ref: gateways]] and [[ref: routers]], that exist to establish the network, may implement these to improve efficiency but cannot guarantee end-to-end correctness.

 ~ Source: [Wikipedia](https://en.wikipedia.org/wiki/End-to-end_principle).